jerosa/spotify-hotkeys-firefox/README.md

 You can now change your extensions' keyboard shortcuts on the add-ons page.

-1. Click the menu button Fx57menu , click Fx57Addons-icon Add-ons and select Extensions.
+1. Click the menu button, click `Add-ons` and select `Extensions`.
 2. Click the Tools for all add-ons cogwheel.
-3. Click Manage Extension Shortcuts in the menu.
+3. Click `Manage Extension Shortcuts` in the menu.
 4. You will see the shortcut options (if available) for your installed add-ons.

 ![(Screenshot of managing extension shortcuts 1)](images/ManageExtensions1.png)